― J. Krishnamurti

 Patience and Persistence are both the means -- and the ends -- of Practice.
 There is a quality of consciousness accessible to all, experienced by most of us already in special moments (oftentimes without noticing it).
 Cultivating a more consistent connection to that aspect of mind will take commitment, time, and what one of my teachers called "effortless effort".

-3. The "noting practice" taught by various schools of Buddhism as part of Shamatha Meditation can be a useful means of identifying and releasing moments of Judgment Mind.
+3. Just Take Notice.
+The "noting practice" taught by various schools of Buddhism as part of Shamatha Meditation can be a useful means of identifying and releasing moments of Judgment Mind.
 Generally used in conjunction with Mindfulness of Breathing, this technique calls for us to make the mental note "thinking" when we notice that our attention has been drawn from a primary focus on the sensation of breathing into the realm of thought.
-Noting the quality of that mental note, it's "tone of voice", will indicate the presence of Judgment Mind.
-You then have the opportunity to repeat that mental note, "thinking", with greater kindness and compassion for yourself -- and all sentient beings.
+Noting the quality of that mental note, your inner monologue's "tone of voice", can indicate the presence of Judgment Mind.
+Is is harsh, carping, frustrated, whinny?
+If so, take the opportunity to pause and take at deep breath -- and repeat the mental note, "thinking", with greater kindness and compassion for yourself -- and all sentient beings.

 The bottom line?